In a nutshell

 Street Bangkok

 What do you need to know?
-Street Bangkok has several locations, including one in the alternative Canal Saint-Martin district.
-Here you can enjoy authentic Thai street food just like in Bangkok.
+Street Bangkok has several locations across Paris — one of them in the super cool, alternative Canal St. Martin neighborhood.
+Here you get authentic Thai street food just like you’d find on the streets of Bangkok.

 Le Comptoir Boutary

 What do you need to know?
-Le Comptoir Boutary is just north of the Palais Garnier.
-It offers fine dining at affordable prices.
-A 6-course menu is 80 euros, and smaller lunches cost less.
+North of the Palais Garnier you’ll find Le Comptoir Boutary — a fine cuisine restaurant at genuinely affordable prices.
+A six-course menu costs 80 euros, and a small lunch is even less.

 Le Comptoir Boutary on Google Maps